 You are responsible for informing your department if you experience extenuating circumstances that you think could have negatively affected your studies at any point during the academic year.
 To do this, you need to complete an extenuating circumstances form, including with it any supporting evidence you might have (like a doctor’s letter).
 Your department can help you complete this form.

-If you’re submitting on medical grounds then you might also need to complete a medical form.
-Information about who needs to complete this form can be found in our Instructions to Candidates
+If you’re submitting on medical grounds and are not registered with Clarence Medical Health Centre then you might also need to ask a medical practitioner to complete a medical form.
+Information about who needs to complete this form can be found in our Instructions to Candidates.

 Deadlines for submitting extenuating circumstances